 The program curriculum requires students to complete 18 credits.
 Students study part time and enroll in two classes each quarter (autumn, winter, and spring), taking six credits per quarter, and completing the program in nine months.

 Based on the 2022-23 cost per credit tuition rate, students can estimate their expenses:

 - Total cost of tuition fees to complete the program in nine months: $15,588

 Note: Tuition costs listed do not include additional fees or the cost of textbooks and materials.
 Tuition fees are subject to annual changes.
 This information is provided solely for estimating the cost of attendance.

-Graduate non-matriculated (GNM) students in the graduate certificate program may be eligible for Department of Education Loans through the Free Application for Student Financial Aid (FAFSA) if taking courses in preparation for a further degree.
-View details for UW non-matriculated student financial aid.
-For information on financial aid and a link to the FAFSA, visit the UW Bothell Office of Financial Aid & Scholarships.
+Matriculated students, based on financial status, may be eligible for Department of Education Loans, and are encouraged to fill out the Free Application for Student Financial Aid (FAFSA) as early as possible.
+For information on financial aid and a link to the FAFSA visit the UW Bothell Office of Financial Aid & Scholarship.